subhantariq1/subhantariq1/README.md

 ## 🚀 About Me

-I'm a passionate software developer with a strong foundation in both frontend and backend technologies.
-As a recent Computer Science graduate from Baruch College, I enjoy building impactful projects and continuously learning new skills.
+I'm a new grad software developer.
+I enjoy building impactful projects and continuously learning new skills.

-- 🌱 Currently exploring advanced web development and machine learning.
-- 🎾 In my free time, you can find me on the tennis court or swimming laps!
-- 🤝 Always open to collaborating on exciting new ideas.

 ---